meshapi/grpc-api-gateway/docs/quickstart/http_binding.md

 ## Define HTTP Bindings

-Now we need to define the HTTP bindings for our gRPC service.
-To do this, we need to define gRPC method to HTTP endpoint bindings.
+To define the HTTP bindings for our gRPC service, we need to map gRPC methods to HTTP endpoints.

-Generally this can be either via gRPC API Gateway proto extensions or via a configuration file.
+This can be achieved either via gRPC API Gateway proto extensions or through a configuration file.

-The way configurations get loaded can be heavily customized.
-Refer to [Configuration](/grpc-api-gateway/reference/configuration) to learn more.
+Configuration loading can be highly customized.
+Refer to [Configuration](/grpc-api-gateway/reference/configuration) for more details.
-The default behavior is that for any proto file `file.proto`, files `file_gateway.yaml`, `file_gateway.yml` and `file_gateway.json` will be tried in order.
-If any file is available, it will be consumed.
+By default, for any proto file `file.proto`, the files `file_gateway.yaml`, `file_gateway.yml`, and `file_gateway.json` will be tried in that order.
+If any file is available, it will be used and the search will be stopped.

-It is a matter of personal preference to choose the method that works best for you and your project.
-In this document, guidelines for both methods is provided.
+Choose the method that works best for you and your project.
+This document provides guidelines for both methods.

 !!! info
-    You can utilize the `generate_unbound_methods` to automatically define HTTP bindings for the gRPC methods that do not already have a defined binding.
-The path will be in form of `/proto.package.Service/Method` and the HTTP method will be `POST`.
+    You can use the `generate_unbound_methods` option to automatically define HTTP bindings for gRPC methods that do not already have a defined binding.
+The path will be in the form of `/proto.package.Service/Method` and the HTTP method will be `POST`.

-Let's create two HTTP endpoints for the `Echo` method, one using `GET` and one using `POST` with your method of preference, either configuration files or adding proto annotations.
+Let's create two HTTP endpoints for the `Echo` method, one using `GET` and one using `POST`, using your preferred method: either configuration files or proto annotations.

 ### 1. Using Configuration Files

-We will create a new file with the pattern `<proto-filename>_gateway.yaml`.
-Since we used `echo_service.proto` in this demo, we will create `echo_service_gateway.yaml` file with the content below:
+Create a new file with the pattern `<proto-filename>_gateway.yaml`.
+Since we used `echo_service.proto` in this demo, we will create `echo_service_gateway.yaml` with the following content:

 ```yaml title="echo_service_gateway.yaml" linenums="1"
 gateway: